Circuit Complexity through phase transitions: consequences in quantum state preparation: Discussion

 Knowing in advance how much a computation will cost, even if only approximately, is of great help.
 Unfortunately, this estimation can pose a great challenge.
 Computer science has traditionally categorized problems into different complexity classes, allowing one to know whether a given problem is tractable on a \emph{classical} computer.
 For a quantum computer, we can ask a similar question to know if the task we want to tackle is going to be feasible with the architecture we have at hand.
 For this purpose, the concept of circuit complexity was \emph{invented}.
 Again, knowing the complexity of each task in any architecture seems too general to be able to give a concrete answer.
 On the other hand, we can shed some light on generic situations where some kind of general statement can be made.
 This is the idea that motivated us to write this manuscript.
 We have studied the situation in which a critical region is crossed in the process of preparing a state.

 Our work has shown that, regardless of the type of complexity one chooses, and for diverse models, it appears that complexity grows if the algorithm visits states near a phase transition.
 We have further proven that this is a characteristic trait of typical algorithms for state preparation such as VQE and adiabatic evolution.
 The degree of divergence does depend on the definition of complexity used and on the allowed gates.
-In the case of local \emph{ansätze} or evolutions, $\comp$ tends to diverge as the system size grows.
+In the case of local \emph{ansätze} or evolutions, $\comp$ tends to diverge as the system size grows, specifically as $\sim L^{3/2}$.
 Importantly, we have shown that VQEs, to the extent that they can go ``directly'' from the reference to the target state, can potentially avoid the divergence in complexity even if the reference and target states lie in different classes.
 Whether this is possible depends on the model, as it is determined by the degree of entanglement of the target and reference states.
-In the case of adiabatic algorithms, keeping the complexity down seems to be a matter of allowing non-local gates in the evolution, to fully exploit shortcuts to adiabaticity.
+In the case of adiabatic algorithms, we have shown that complexity is bounded by the $T$, wich represents the total time of the algorithm.
+Therefore, for keeping the complexity down seems to be a matter of allowing non-local gates in the evolution, to fully exploit shortcuts to adiabaticity.
 This is supported analytically in Sec. \ref{sec:solvable}.
 Here, the Ising critical point is traversed along a restricted path of states of the form \eqref{gs}.
 Despite this restriction, these states are sufficiently non-local for $\comp_{\rm N}$ to remain finite.

 The impact of our work on the preparation of states in a quantum machine seems straightforward.
 What our results mean in the field of holography is another matter.
 Unfortunately, we do not have the knowledge to anticipate anything, but it would be interesting to think in this direction.
-Other ideas not discussed here would be the use of other types of complexity such as Krylov \cite{Caputa2022, Balasubramanian2022, Adhikari2022a, Adhikari2022b} or mixed states and their behavior in thermal phase transitions.
+Other ideas not discussed here would be the use of other types of complexity such as Krylov \cite{Caputa2022, Balasubramanian2022, Adhikari2022a, Adhikari2022b, parker2019} or mixed states and their behavior in thermal phase transitions.
 We leave this for future work.

 \emph{Note Added in Proof.-} While we were finishing writing this manuscript, the paper \cite{Nishan2022}, which discusses the importance of local and non-local gates in the computation of complexity, appeared in the arXiv.